JezzOliver/credit-risk-classification/Credit_Risk/report-template.md

 Both models did at least a good job predicting outcomes however it must be said the the abilty to correctly predict a load being healthy was clearly superior and exceptionally accurate based on the classifcation report data.
 Based on this I would certainly recomend model 1 as it is very accurate at determining if a loan was likely to be healthy or not, especially if this was the problem trying to be solved

-Note I did have a brief session with one of the tutors to confirm notebook coding was correct